-Data of all experimental products as well as conventional meteorological data are displayed through the Testbed Data Interface, which is a collection of intranet pages, that are accessed through a web browser.
-These pages include the Multi-Model page that displays output from several NWP models simultaneously and the Nowcast page that allows the user to overlay several layers of satellite, radar, NWP, and observational data as well as various experimental products.
-For the 2014 Testbed, the data will be made available to remote participants, through the internet.
+Data of all experimental products as well as conventional meteorological data are displayed through the Testbed Data Interface, which is a collection of intranet pages, that are accessed through a web browser: these pages include the Multi-Model and Hi-Res Ensemble pages that display output from several NWP models simultaneously, and the Nowcast Display page that allows the user to overlay several layers of satellite, radar, NWP, and observational data as well as various experimental products.
+For the 2016 Testbed, the data will be made available to remote participants through the internet and to the general public after the Testbed has ended.
 The web page to access is www.essl.org/testbed/data.
-Participants will receive a valid username and password to gain access also from their home institution for the duration of the Testbed.
+Participants will receive a valid username and password to gain access from their home institution for the duration of the Testbed.